MohamadBaalbaki/arabize/README.md

 ### Import

+Since arabize is an ES Module, make sure to add `"type": "module"` in your `package.json` file.

-Once the package is installed, you can import the library using the `import` keyword since it is an ES Module:
+Once the package is installed, you can import the library using the `import` keyword:

 ```js
 import { arabize } from 'arabize';